WEREMSOFT/texture-packer-ubuntu/README.md

 Gulp Protractor end to end testing for AngularJS - dockerised with headless real Chrome.

+This container is intended to be used as part of the building process, running e2e protractor tests in a jenkins task.
+But is not mandatory.

+it have xvfb!
+it have git!
+it have protractor!
+it have gulp!
+it have nodejs!
+it have jasmine!
+it have mocha!
+it have ubuntu!
+it have google chrome!

+But wait! there is more!!!

+it have two scripts(check the git repo):

+runDockerCommand.sh : Runs a command in the container, in your actual folder, inside the container!

+runDockerizedProtractor.sh:  "gulp protractor" command, but first starts the xvfb service(to make google chrome believe that the container has a graphic UI ;-) ).
+You can replace the "gulp protractor" thing for another command you like, like "chrome facebook.com".

 ## Why headless Chrome?

 PhantomJS is [discouraged by Protractor creators](https://angular.github.io/protractor/#/browser-setup#setting-up-phantomjs) and for a good reason.
 It's basically a bag of problems.